solliancenet/dp-203-v2/labs/08/README.md

     ![Publish all is highlighted.](media/publish-all-1.png "Publish all")

-## Orchestrate data movement and transformation in Azure Synapse Pipelines
+## Lab 2: Orchestrate data movement and transformation in Azure Synapse Pipelines

 Tailwind Traders is familiar with Azure Data Factory (ADF) pipelines and wants to know if Azure Synapse Analytics can either integrate with ADF or has a similar capability.
 They want to orchestrate data ingest, transformation, and load activities across their entire data catalog, both internal and external to their data warehouse.